10 Best Veg for Growing in Containers

 Herbs

 Herbs are ideal container plants, either in separate containers or several planted together.
+You can have a herb garden with out having a garden.

 If planting several herbs together, they need to be tolerant of similar growing conditions.
 Thus, Rosemary, Thyme and Sage will grow well together.
-Mint is best in a container of its own and some herbs like it more moist and even a tad shady such as parsley and coriander.
+Mint is best in a container of its own and some herbs like it more moist and even a tad shady, such as parsley and coriander.

-Tips about growing herbs and herbs for shade
+Tips about growing herbs and herbs for shade.

-Dwarf peas and beans in containers
+Dwarf peas and beans

 In the main, most beans and peas are too tall and we need too many plants for a decent crop.
 However, the dwarf varieties of peas and beans grow well in containers, although they may need some slug protection.